eredotpkfr/subscan/book/src/user-guide/quickstart/usage/docker.md

     eredotpkfr/subscan scan -d example.com
 ```

-To specify wordlist into docker container, use `/data` directory
+To specify wordlist into docker container, use `/data` folder

 ```bash
 ~$ docker run -it --rm \